nithinbekal/nithinbekal.github.io/_posts/2015-11-27-turbolinks-google-analytics.md

 });
 {% endhighlight %}

+NOTE:
+The above code is for Turbolinks 2.x.
+As Michael mentions in the comments below, replace `page:change` with `turbolinks:load` if you're using Turbolinks 5.0.

 This triggers a pageview request every time Turbolinks loads a page.
 Switching over to this approach has fixed our problem with incorrect reporting.